farhan0001/Expense-Tracker/README.md

-# Expense Tracker - ASP.NET Core MVC Application
+# Finance Minder Sage - ASP.NET Core MVC Application

 ## Overview
 This project is an **Expense Tracker** application developed using **ASP.NET Core MVC**, **Syncfusion**, **Bootstrap** and **MySQL**.
 It enables users to manage and track their daily, weekly, and monthly expenses with an intuitive and feature-rich interface.
 The application focuses on simplicity, usability, and data visualization to help users stay on top of their financial goals.